Highways in Slovakia: Road categories

 The road hierarchy originates from the Czechoslovak 1961 road act, although there were changes since the dissolution of Czechoslovakia.

 Motorways

 Motorways in Slovakia (diaľnica, abbr.
 D) form the trunk of the road network and have at least two separated lanes in each direction, with an emergency lane on each side and auxiliary lanes for entering and leaving the motorway in intersections.
-The Speed limit is 130 km/h with white-on-red highway shield.
+The speed limit is 130 km/h with white-on-red highway shield.
 The road directional signage is white-on-green and red rectangular shields display the motorway number prefixed by the letter D. They have two lanes in each direction or some motorways are 3 or 4 lanes in each direction with smart motorway features.
-The speed limit of motorways through a settlement is 100 km/h (60 mph).
 They are owned and maintained by the state and the use of most of their sections is paid via electronic vignettes or toll.
 Bypasses of large towns and other sections that are used for local traffic tend to be exempt from the vignette requirement.